ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 1. Create a released version entry in the [releases table](https://github.com/ISISComputingGroup/IBEX/blob/master/docs/all-releases.md) (including link to release notes) and commit to master.
 1. Update the "Latest Stable Release" link on the [IBEX wiki homepage](https://github.com/ISISComputingGroup/IBEX) to be the new `"Release X.x.m"` and commit to master.
 1. Remove all entries from `Upcoming Release Notes`, leaving a blank file with only the headers, e.g. "Instrument Specific Changes", etc. and commit to master.
 1. If applicable, update the dependencies since the last release and add them to the bottom of the release notes.
-To find the python dependencies list, run a `pip freeze` on a cleanly released `genie_python`.
+To find the python dependencies list, run a `pip freeze` on a cleanly released `uktena`.
 Note that you will need to specify the scripts directory to run pip commands. i.e. `C:\Instrument\Apps\Python3\Scripts\Pip.exe freeze`
 1. Update the [user manual](https://github.com/ISISComputingGroup/ibex_user_manual/wiki) with any relevant changes
 1. copy the release to `control-svcs`, this is so we can set git remotes for hotfixes etc. as part of the deploy.
 So if release is number 1.2.3
     - `robocopy "Kits$\CompGroup\ICP\Releases\1.2.3\EPICS\.git" "\\control-svcs.nd.rl.ac.uk\git$\releases\1.2.3\EPICS.git" /mir /nfl /ndl`